Absynth-Vibe-Coding/Comfy-UI-Nodes/workflows/readme.md

 - Latest **ComfyUI**
 - Required custom nodes (check workflow load errors)
 - A GPU that doesn’t scream immediately (optional but recommended)
 - recommended: SageAttention 2.2 with Triton <- you dont know how to install it?
-Make a backup of your comfy first and then let it Claude Code do for you!
+Make a backup of your comfy first and then let Claude Code install it for you! (it works everytime)

 If ComfyUI complains: